shepherdjerred/ansible-nas/README.md

 For Debian based hosts the application should take care of all work from setting up the root and target user to installing all the desired applications.

 ## Manual Steps
-### Resilio Sync
-* Edit config so that https is disabled, and Resilio listens on all addresses
-* Allow in UFW
-* Set up Resilio in web GUI
-* Re-enable https and listen only on 127.0.0.1
-* Deny in UFW
 ### Syncthing
 * Setup synced folders